ZeitgeberH/patchview/docs/installation.rst

 If your operating system is Windows 10, PatchView has a prepackaged app using `Pyinstaller`_.
 You can download the zip file from the release page.
-After unzipped it into a folder, you can directly double click the excutable file to start the app.
+After unzipped it into a folder, you can directly double click the executable file to start the app.
 No python installation is needed.

 To remove the app, just delete the whole folder.

-Note: since Pyinstaller is cross-platform, it is possible to package Patchview for other platform, Mac or Linux.
+Note: since Pyinstaller is cross-platform, it is possible to package PatchView for other platform, Mac or Linux.
 We have not try these options yet.
 Contributions are welcome!

 Pip install
 --------------

-To install PatchView via `pip`_, We recommand creating a virtual python enviroment first.
+To install PatchView via `pip`_, We recommend creating a virtual python environment first.
 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.